 Karen gives Emma a pep talk and tells her that she’s very attractive and that Rick would be lucky to have her as a prom date.
 The compliment boosts Emma’s confidence but it isn’t enough to convince her yet to tell Rick that she wants to be his prom date.
 When Karen and Emma arrive at Emma’s house, Emma and Karen hug goodbye and give each other a friendly kiss.

 Mary happens to be outside the house in the front yard, and sees this embrace and kiss, which Mary misinterprets as a sign that Karen and Emma are more than friends.
-Mary seems to be in shock over the idea that Emma might not be straight.
-She goes back inside the house to join the rest of the family gathered in the dining room area.
+Mary seems to be in shock over the idea that Emma might not be heterosexual.
+Mary goes back inside the house to join the rest of the family gathered in the dining room area.
 Emma will soon find out how homophobic Mary is.

 At the dining table, Karen’s name comes up in the conversation, and Ben mentions that it’s obvious that Karen is a lesbian.
 Mary is very uncomfortable with the idea that Emma could have a friend from the LGBTQ community, so she tells Emma that she saw the hug and kiss between Emma and Karen.
-She accuses Emma of having a secret romance with Karen, but Emma vehemently denies it says that she and Karen are just friends.
+She accuses Emma of having a secret romance with Karen, but Emma vehemently denies it and says that she and Karen are just friends.

 Mary then goes off on a rant and scolds Emma by telling her, “What if the neighbors saw what I just saw?”
 Emma replies, “Who cares?
 It’s West L.A.”
 Mary then tells Emma that Emma’s grandmother Lily would disapprove of Emma being a lesbian, and she orders Emma to stop seeing Karen.
 Emma then chastises her mother for wanting to keep Lily confined in a nursing home, which Emma calls a “prison.”
 Emma shouts at Mary, “You’re an even bigger dragon lady than Grandma!”